 Selected applicants will be invited by NYITCOM for a personal interview.
-An applicant must be interviewed prior to consideration by the Committee on Admissions for acceptance.
+An applicant must be interviewed prior to consideration by the Admissions Committee for acceptance.
 A request for an interview should not be construed as an offer of acceptance.

 Supplementary Materials